Blackleach Burritt: Family

 Soon after graduating from Yale College in 1765, he married, as his first wife, Martha Welles (1744 - April 1786) with whom he had twelve children.
-She was a daughter of Gideon Welles and Eunice Walker and a great-great granddaughter of Governor Thomas Welles who along with his wife Alice and six children settled in the late summer 1636 probably in Cambridge, Massachusetts.
+She was a daughter of Gideon Welles and Eunice Walker and a great-great-granddaughter of Governor Thomas Welles who along with his wife Alice and six children settled in the late summer 1636 probably in Cambridge, Massachusetts.
 He was the only man in Connecticut's history to hold all four top offices: governor, deputy governor, treasurer, and secretary.
 Following the death of his first wife, he married Deborah Wells of Long Island in 1788.
 There were two children born from this second marriage.

+One of his sons, Dr. Eli Burritt, graduated from Williams College, class of 1800 and was licensed to practice medicine at Troy, New York, on March 29, 1802, and quickly gained recognition for his medical skills.

 Education and career

 He graduated from Yale College in 1765.
 After graduating, he studied theology with his pastor, the Rev. Jedidiah Mills, Yale College, 1722, and was licensed to preach in the Congregational Church on February 24, 1768, by the Fairfield East Association of Ministers.
 Shortly after this he was preaching in Ridgebury Parish, in Ridgefield, Connecticut.
 Sometime prior to 1774, he and his family had relocated to Dutchess County, New York.
 He was ordained and licensed to preach that year in the Presbyterian Church and was installed as the pastor of the Pound Ridge Presbyterian Church where he was a very active partisan on the side of the Patriots while serving at this parish.

 Burritt was influenced by and championed the causes of the evangelical style of the Great Awakening.
 He was also greatly influenced by the works of Jonathan Edwards and George Whitefield.
 He heard Whitefield preach, on several occasions, at the Yale College Chapel.
 He was also known for his use of extemporaneous preaching.